-Give hugs, kisses, smiles and I love you’s every chance you get during the day.
-I know that sometimes it feels like all we are doing is filling up other cups as ours is left draining at a rapid pace.
+Give hugs, kisses, smiles, and I love you’s every chance you get during the day.
+Sometimes, it feels like all we are doing is filling up other cups as ours is left draining at a rapid pace.
 Having your toddler feel loved will help them focus on the positive things the new baby brings to the home.

 2. Use a Positive Reinforcement Chart to make bedtime a happy time of the day.

 Do NOT make this a “reward” chart where they earn stickers for behaviors you want and don’t get stickers for behaviors you don’t want.
 This is NOT a punishment chart in any form.
 Instead, choose 3 things in the bedtime routine that they will do no matter what.
 Then let them put a sticker on their chart when this is completed.
 Examples include getting clean in the tub, filling up their belly with a bedtime snack, brushing their teeth, and giving kisses goodnight.
 This way, they are always getting the sticker, whether it is a good or bad night.
 The goal here is to help your toddler feel good about bedtime.

 3. Let your toddler make choices in the bedtime routine.

 4. Eliminate the bedtime back and forth.